 Booking These Food Tours in Amsterdam

 As mentioned before, Eating Europe offers several food tours in Amsterdam.
-And they offer one tour just outside of Amsterdam, in a cute city called Haarlem.
+And they also offer one tour just outside of Amsterdam, in a cute city called Haarlem.

 I had a great experience with Eating Europe and I love their mission.
 They want to give travelers a non-touristy, food-related experience in undiscovered neighborhoods of the most fascinating cities in Europe.